 “The West Virginia Library Commission encourages lifelong learning, individual empowerment, civic engagement and an enriched quality of life by enhancing library and information services for all West Virginians.”

 “West Virginia: A Digital Primer, Elementary Edition”

-“Additional resources for teachers, school librarians, parents, and students to further explore the exciting and fasinating events in West Virgina history.
-Click on the tabs to find interesting resources relating to information on the state, fun activities, books and videos about WV, and more.”
+“Additional resources for teachers, school librarians, parents, and students to further explore the exciting and fascinating events in West Virginia history.
+Click on the tabs to find interesting resources relating to information on the state, fun activities, books and videos about West Virginia, and more.”

 A wide range of videos, including additional History Alive! presentations, are available from the Library Television Network.

 “West Virginia University Libraries”

 “The Rare Book Room in the West Virginia and Regional History Center owns many treasures from across the globe, including a two volume legal dictionary once owned by Thomas Jefferson.”